executors/executors/explanatory.md

 for loop at the point of submission would incur overhead and would not be able to guarantee correct forward progress guarantees between each execution agent created by `possibly_blocking_execute`.

+### `bulk_always_blocking_execute`

+    template<class Executor, class Function, class SharedFactory>
+    void bulk_always_blocking_execute(const Executor& exec, Function&& func,
+      executor_shape_t<Executor> shape, SharedFactory shared_factory);

+`bulk_always_blocking_execute` is equivalent to `bulk_possibly_blocking_execute` except that it blocks its client until the result of execution is complete.
+Correspondingly, it may be implemented by calling `bulk_possibly_blocking_execute` and waiting on the resulting future:

+    auto future = exec.bulk_possibly_blocking_execute(f, shape, result_factory, shared_factory);
+    future.wait();
+    return future;

+As with `bulk_twoway_always_blocking_execute` we include `bulk_always_blocking_execute` to avoid overhead incurred by introducing unnecessary asynchrony.
+This overhead is likely to be significant for executors whose cost of execution agent creation is very small.
+A hypothetical `simd_executor` or `inline_executor` are examples.

+`bulk_always_blocking_execute` is useful in a case where a user wants to execute work but block the caller until completion.
+This can be useful if a user wishes to simply send a signal or message to a remote device where they are not interested in a return channel but want to wait for it to finish immediately.

 ## One-Way Single-Agent Functions